Sumcheck-based delegation of quantum computing to rational server: Acknowledgments

 \section{Acknowledgments}

 We thank Yupan Liu, Seiseki Akibue, Harumichi Nishimura, and Fran\c{c}ois Le Gall for helpful discussions.
 We also thank Yasuhiro Takahashi for fruitful discussions and pointing out Ref.~\cite{SN13} to us.
-YT is supported by MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant Number JPMXS0118067394.
-TM is supported by MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant Number JPMXS0118067394, JST PRESTO No.JPMJPR176A, and JSPS Grant-in-Aid for Young Scientists (B) No.JP17K12637.
+This work is supported by JST [Moonshot R\&D--MILLENNIA Program] Grant Number JPMJMS2061.
+YT is supported by MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant Number JPMXS0118067394 and JPMXS0120319794.
+TM is supported by MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant Number JPMXS0118067394 and JPMXS0120319794, JST PRESTO No.JPMJPR176A, JSPS Grant-in-Aid for Young Scientists (B) No.JP17K12637, and the Grant-in-Aid for Scientific Research (B) No.JP19H04066 of JSPS.
+ST is supported by JSPS KAKENHI Grant Number JP20H05966.